 Every great golf architect….

-Having seen lots of golf courses, I am still amazed bz old courses which still stand the test of time and are most of the time more interesting than their newer neighbours.
-It clearly shows that building a good golf course isn’t about heavy machinery and 3D software, it is about the architect being on site and designing something that evolves from the subtleties of the ground they inhabit.
+Having seen lots of golf courses, I am amazed by old courses that still stand the test of time and are most of the time more interesting than their newer neighbors.
+It clearly shows that building a great golf course isn’t about heavy machinery and 3D software, it is about the architect being on-site and designing something that evolves from the subtleties of the ground they inhabit.

-I spent seven years working on construction projects for Tom Doak and the Renaissance Golf Design team, learning how golf courses are built at the highest level.
-Being out in the field, refining design ideas, putting those into the ground and watching the course come together is the biggest reward for anyone involved with building a golf course and that’s what I love the work.
+I am working on construction projects for Tom Doak and the Renaissance Golf Design team since 2011, learning how golf courses are built at the highest level.
+Being out in the field, refining design ideas, putting those into the ground and watching the course come together is the biggest reward for anyone involved with building a golf course and that’s why I love the work.

-I’m excited for the opportunity to show what I have learned abroad, as I personally shape and construct the courses I design to ensure my work is of the highest quality.
+I’m excited about the opportunity to show what I have learned, as I shape and construct the courses I design to ensure my work is of the highest quality.